STEM Academy High School Technology Program

 Fundamentals of Computer Science (H3032L): This is intended as a first course for those students just beginning the study of computer science.
 Students will foster their creativity and innovation through opportunities to design, implement, and present solutions to real-world problems.
 Students will collaborate and use computer science concepts to access, analyze, and evaluate information needed to solve problems.
 Students will learn the problem-solving and reasoning skills that are the foundation of computer science.

-Computer Science II Pre-AP (H3006L): This course continues with an introduction to Java & learning about Object Oriented Programming.
-This course emphasizes data structures and problem solving with Java which provides a necessary foundation for the next course – AP Computer Science A.
+Computer Science I Pre-AP (H3005L): This course continues with Python and ends with a certificate in Python (PCEP), an industry-based certification from the Python Institute.
+This course emphasizes problem solving with Java in the second semester which provides a necessary foundation for the next course – AP Computer Science A.

 AP Computer Science A (H3010L): This is the last of the programming courses and is “equivalent to a first-semester, college-level course in computer science.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.”(APCentral) This course teaches advanced programming and emphasizes object-oriented programming methodology with an emphasis on problem solving and algorithm development.
 This course prepares students to take the Advanced Placement (AP) exam that can be used for college credit.